-Hospitals who were on this list, then had the category as a part of their hospital quality metrics score.
+Hospitals which were on the accredited institutions list and/or which met the National Patient Safety Goals had the variables as part of their hospital quality metrics score.

 In the US, the Patient Satisfaction Score is based on Medicare HCAHPS data.
-The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey is a standardized survey of hospital patients in the USA regarding their experiences during a recent inpatient hospital stay (HCAHPS 2022).
+The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey is a standardized survey of hospital patients in the USA regarding their experiences during a recent inpatient hospital stay (HCAHPS 2023).
 While many hospitals in the US already collected information on patient satisfaction, prior to HCAHPS there was no national standard for collecting or publicly reporting patients' perspectives of care information that would enable valid comparisons to be made across all hospitals.
-The most recent dataset available is the October 2022 edition and is based on surveys form patients discharged in 2021.
+The most recent dataset available is the October 2023 edition and is based on surveys form patients discharged in 2022.
 Based on the collected survey data, the CMS reports eleven HCAHPS Star Ratings on Hospital Compare: 10 for the publicly reported HCAHPS measures, as well as an HCAHPS Summary Star Rating.
 The specific measures are derived from certain items in the HCAHPS survey as shown below:

-HCAHPS Composite Measures Questions
+HCA HPS Composite Measures Questions

 1. Communication with Nurses 1,2,3

 2. Communication with Doctors 5,6,7

 3. Responsiveness of Hospital Staff 4,11

 4. Communication about Medicines 13,14

 5. Discharge Information 16,17

 6. Care Transition 20,21,22

 HCAHPS Individual Items Questions

 7. Cleanliness of Hospital Environment 8

 8. Quietness of Hospital Environment 9

-HCAHPS Global Items Questions
+НСА HPS Global Items Questions

-9. Hospital Rating 18
+HCA 9.
+HPS Global Items Hospital Rating Questions 18